 The Cannabis Freedom Alliance (CFA) was recently launched to push federal cannabis reform.
 The noted rapper and smoker Snoop Dogg was eager to persuade Republican leader and mega-donor Charles Koch to support legalization.

-While a few Republicans like Congressman Matt Gaetz like cannabis reform, Senate Minority Leader Mitch McConnell (R-KY) is adamantly opposed to federal legalization.
+A few Republicans like Congressman Matt Gaetz favor cannabis reform.
+But Senate Minority Leader Mitch McConnell (R-KY) is adamantly opposed to federal legalization.
 That might change due to the CFA.

 “We need 10 to 12 Republican senators,” Angelos said.
 “With Koch’s influence, I think that’s likely a possibility.”